kevinwucodes/sql-bag-of-tricks-talk/readme.markdown

-These are the notes from the SQL Bag of Tricks talk I gave to Enterprise Systems Integration at UCSB
+These are the notes from the SQL Bag of Tricks talk I gave at UCSB

 # SQL (SQL Server edition)